0xPARC/0xparc-intro-book/easy/src/ot.typ

 == OT in one step

 The protocol above required one and a half rounds of communication:
-In total, Alice sent two messages to Bob, and Bob sent one message to Alice.
+In total, Alice sent two messages to Bob (steps 1 and 3), and Bob sent one message to Alice (step 2).

 We can do better, using public-key cryptography.